tiryakiv/Mass-segmentation/README.md

-# Mass-segmentation and classification from film mammograms
+# Deep learning for mass segmentation and classification from screen film mammograms

 This repository includes breast cancer mass segmentation investigation using the proposed U-net++Xception and other U-net based segmentation models.
 The first step includes a breast segmentation and the second step includes the mass segmentation.
 The two step enabled to focus only on the mass segmentation in the second step, which is a critical task.
 Finally, the mass segmentation predictions were classified as benign versus malignant.